|La Charrue Bleue||Self Catering||Saturday||3||6||2|

 The gîte is completely self-contained and the front is discreetly fenced off from our house, ensuring privacy for both you and us.
 You will enjoy your own access to La Charrue Bleue via a lockable, sliding gate from the lane which leads to the side of the gite and your parking, courtyard and pool areas.
 There are only three other properties served by this lane and, therefore, very little passing traffic.
 As we are situated in a rural area, however, the occasional tractor may pass by!
 This, and the distant lowing of cows and beautiful birdsong, are likely to be the only sounds to intrude upon the peace and quiet you will enjoy at this idyllic spot.

-Guests at La Charrue Bleue will benefit from the sole use of an oval 24 foot by 12 foot pool perfect for cooling off after soaking up the rays.
-Due to be installed in March, the semi-in-ground pool will be cleverly set into a bank to the side of the gite, providing different levels including steps leading up to a poolside deck.
+Guests at La Charrue Bleue will enjoy the sole use of a newly-installed oval 24 foot x 12 foot above-ground pool, perfect for cooling off after soaking up the rays.
+Recently installed, the above-ground pool has the benefit of its own sundeck, complete with sun beds and parasols,.

 It is possible to park one or two cars in the courtyard area of the gite but you may also park directly outside the gite.